Peergos/web-ui/README.md

 # peergos-ui-web
 The Web interface for Peergos

 We avoid JS based build tools and managers like npm, webpack etc. to maintain greater control over the build process.
 This allows us to achieve cross-platform reproducible builds.
+The one exception to this is precompiling vue js templates which is done using vue-template-compiler run in a vendored copy of [GraalJS](https://www.graalvm.org/reference-manual/js/).

 All our assets are vendored and served from a single domain, for improved privacy, security and reliability.
 We use a very simple custom replacement for webpack written in Java which can handle vue components, called [JPack](https://github.com/ianopolous/jpack).

 Most of the complex logic around encryption etc. is implemented in Java in the peergos [submodule](https://github.com/peergos/peergos).
 This is all cross-compiled to JS using [GWT](http://www.gwtproject.org/) during the *compile_server* target.
 We plan to upgrade this to [J2CL](https://github.com/google/j2cl) when time and resources permit.
 Components are implemented as Vue 2 components in [src/components](https://github.com/peergos/web-ui/tree/master/src/components).